Alastair Cavenagh

-Alastair Mark Cavenagh (born 1964) is a Kenyan-based rally driver and entrepreneur born in Wales in Great Britain.
+Alastair Mark Cavenagh (born 1964) is a Kenyan-based rally driver and entrepreneur born in Wales, Great Britain.
 He drives in the Safari Rally occasionally, including a second-place finish in 2009, when it was an IRC event.
 Cavenagh therefore got his first podium in the series.

 He raced in the WRC in eight rallies from 1998 to 2001, but only finished one which was Acropolis in 2001.